 …But we beg to differ!

-Selecting and developing the right people is similar to being on a war front; from identifying and hiring the right people into your organisation, to keeping high performing employees satisfied, engaged and motivated to avoid turnover, and also to identifying developmental needs and putting processes in places to address them.
-This can be a lot for the HR professional to joggle at the same time.
-This is why selecting and developing the right people is synonymous with Winning the War for Talent.
+Selecting and developing the right people is similar to being on a war front.
+You’ll need to identify and hire the right people into your organisation, keep high-performing employees satisfied, engaged and motivated to avoid turnover, and identify developmental needs and put processes in place to address them.
+All these can be a lot for the HR professional to juggle simultaneously.
+That is why selecting and developing the right people is synonymous with Winning the War for Talent.

 The Assessment & Development Centre Concept

 The notion of an assessment and development centre (AC & DC) often throws up pictures of a building or an assortment of rooms devoted to development and assessment activities.
 But then, this is not precisely the case.
 Instead, these concepts are beyond the physical arrangements.
 They refer to ‘methodologies and techniques’ designed to simulate real-life work situations to measure participants’ competencies related to their performance on the job.

 Development centres sprouted from the Assessment Centre model; however, majorly for developmental purposes; high performing organisations increasingly use it to develop talent.
 A development centres’ goal is to assess a candidate’s capability for their next career role and focus on personal and professional development.

 In addition to serving as a means for selecting and developing talents, they can also be used to convey your organisation’s commitment to its people.
 They are also utilised for making capacity development decisions, which would impact the organisations’ bottom line.